Email Etiquette Rules for Singers

 Spelling and grammar are one of our most important e-mail etiquette rules for singers as it highlights professionalism.
 Spelling and grammar are one of the most important things to remember when using e-mail etiquette rules for singers.
 You don’t want the person you’re e-mailing to get the wrong impression; you want them to consider you as a business person.
 Make sure you spell check everything before you press ‘Send’.
 It’s almost like a CV, you wouldn’t want an employer to lose interest because you’d made an error in your CV, so don’t make errors in your e-mails.
 Avoid overusing caps lock, it’s only for shouting, no one wants to be shouted at.

 Most people that use e-mail are aware of CC and BCC but don’t understand the difference between them.
 CC means carbon copy and BCC means blind carbon copy.
 CC is for when you’re e-mailing someone but you both need to someone else to know so you CC them.
 However, BCC is a bit sneaky, if you’re sending the e-mail you can BCC someone and the person you’re e-mailing won’t be able to see you’ve e-mailed someone else as well.

-However best practise is to personalise emails and address the person in name on an individual basis.
+However, best practice is to personalise emails and address the person with their name on an individual basis.
 This is one of our favourite e-mail etiquette rules for singers as it can be a good time saver!

 Another one of our e-mail etiquette rules for singers is to keep e-mails short and precise.
 Best practise is to always to keep to two short paragraphs that the receiver can scan read make it too long and/or a life story and they will not read your email straight away and leave it till later…and later may never come.